yyutong/tp/docs/DeveloperGuide.md

 The following activity diagram summarizes what happens when a user executes the `ViewCategoryCommand`:

-Fig. Activity Diagram for the Execution of `viewCategory`
+Fig. Activity Diagram for the Execution of `view-c`
 ![AddDescriptionActivityDiagram](images/ViewCategoryCommandActivityDiagram.png)

 Step 1.
 The user launches the application.

 Step 2.
 Unisave displays a list of existing expenses in the UI.

 Step 3.
-The user executes `viewCategory` to view all the existing expense category labels
+The user executes `view-c` to view all the existing expense category labels
         in the ExpenseBook in Unisave.
 The `ViewCategoryCommand` searches for the first expense in the `ExpenseList` stored in `UniSave` and creates a CommandResult which contains the details of the first expense found in the list.

-The sequence diagram below shows the high-level abstraction of how Unisave processes user request to execute `viewCategory`:
+The sequence diagram below shows the high-level abstraction of how Unisave processes user request to execute `view-c`:

-High Level Sequence Diagram for the Execution of `viewCategory`
+High Level Sequence Diagram for the Execution of `view-c`
 ![AddDescriptionActivityDiagram](images/ViewCategorySequenceDiagram.png)

 #### Design Considerations